ArnimTaliyan/ArnimTaliyan/README.md

 - 👋 Hi, I’m @ArnimTaliyan
-- 👀 I’m interested in python coding
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning c , c++ , python and java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me arnimchaudhary@gmail.com